Flushing Financial Corporation (FFIC): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-1993 Conversion to a Publicly Traded Company The company converted from a mutual savings and loan association to a publicly traded company, trading on the NASDAQ under the ticker symbol 'FFIC'.
-This provided access to capital markets for growth and expansion.
+1993 Conversion to a Publicly Traded Company Converted from a mutual savings and loan to a stock company, providing access to capital markets for future growth and expansion.

 Flushing Financial Corporation (FFIC) Ownership Structure